 Can be done anywhere globally: According to the US Orienteering Federation, it can be done anywhere you can make or obtain a map – “through classrooms, schoolyards, city parks, urban areas, residential areas, streets, state and national parks, and wilderness areas.
 Even better, you can orienteer in your community, throughout the United States, and all over the world.
 Orienteering map symbols and appropriate colors are approved by the International Orienteering Federation (IOF) and are followed around the globe (for example, blue stands for water).
 Therefore, if you pick up an orienteering map in China or Russia, you do not have to read Chinese or Russian to understand the map well enough to orienteer on that map.”

-If you enjoy orienteering, read about the:
+If you enjoy orienteering, you might also enjoy reading: